Best Selling Books by James H. Schmitz

 In Space No One Can Hear You Scream

 Trade Paperback Halloween-themed science fiction anthology.
 Featuring a mix of classic science fiction reprints where the scary stuff happens in space.
 THE UNIVERSE MAY NOT BE A NICE NEIGHBORHOOD . . . _The oldest and strongest kind of fear is fear of the unknown,Ó the grand master of horror, H.P.
 Lovecraft, once wrote.
 And the greatest unknown is the vast universe, shrouded in eternal cosmic night.
 What things might be on other planets¾or in the dark gulfs between the stars?
 Giving very unsettling answers to that question are such writers as Arthur C. Clarke, George R. R. Martin, Theodore Sturgeon, Tony Daniel, Robert Sheckley, James.
 H. Schmitz, Clark Ashton Smith, Neal Asher, Sarah A. Hoyt, and more, all equally masters of science fiction and of terror.
-One might hope that in the void beyond the earth will be found friendly aliens, benevolent and possibly wiser than humanity, but donu0090t be surprised if other worlds have unpleasant surprises in store for future visitors.
+One might hope that in the void beyond the earth will be found friendly aliens, benevolent and possibly wiser than humanity, but dont be surprised if other worlds have unpleasant surprises in store for future visitors.
 And in vacuum, no one will be able to hear your screams¾as if it would do any good if they could . . .
-At the publisher''s request, this title is sold without DRM (Digital Rights Management).
+At the publisher's request, this title is sold without DRM (Digital Rights Management).

 Captives of the Thieve-Star